Year-round Off-leash Dog Parks

 Seasonal Off-leash Areas

 Seven of Regina’s outdoor boarded rinks are used as seasonal off-leash areas for your dogs.
-Seasonal areas are closed until further notice.
+Seasonal areas are now open.

 - M. J. Coldwell Park, 115 Fairview Road

 - Glencairn Park, 2626 Dewdney Avenue East